How do I create a Multiple Dropdown quiz question?

 Choose Correct Answer

 Hover your cursor to the left of any answer to reveal a green "ghost" arrow.
 Click the green arrow to the left of the correct answer.
 You will know which answer is the correct answer because both the arrow and the answer comment around that answer will turn green.
-In this example, the second answer is the correct answer.
+In this example, the first answer is the correct answer.

 Enter Answer Responses for Additional Reference Words

 You can choose to give students feedback in the answer comments fields.
 To leave feedback for a specific answer, click the comment field beneath the answer .

 You can also create general answer comments for the quiz question as a whole .
 Students who select the correct answer will see the feedback in the green comment field.
 Students who select any incorrect answer will see the feedback in the red comment field.
 All students will see the feedback in the blue comment field.